JetBrains/writerside-project-templates/Writerside/topics/Add-semantic-elements-to-Markdown.md

 # Add semantic elements to Markdown

+Some elements are not available in Markdown.
+You can add them only as XML.

 ## Tabs

-You can use tabs to tailor content for different frameworks, languages, operating systems, etc.
+Use tabs to switch between content for different frameworks, languages, and operating systems.

-To add tabs to markdown, start typing `tabs` and press <shortcut>Tab</shortcut>.
+Start typing `tabs` and press <shortcut key="EditorTab"/>.

 <tabs>
 <tab title="Java">

 ```
 class Bicycle {

     // state or field
     private int gear = 5;

     // behavior or method
-    public void braking() {
+    public void brake() {
-        System.out.println("Working of Braking");
+        System.out.println("This is how brakes work");
     }
 }
 ```